okohll/abdocs/content/docs/fields/field-options/text-field-options.md

 will mean that anyone will be able to set the field to `1) not billed` or `2) awaiting payment` but only members of the finance role will be able to see and set the `3) paid` option (once it has been set, it will be visible to everyone).

 #### Lists of users
-Also for dropdown lists and tags fields, agileBase can generate dropdown contents based on a list of users and/or roles in the system.
+Also for dropdown lists and tags fields, Agilebase can generate dropdown contents based on a list of users and/or roles in the system.
 To do that, select `users` or `users and roles` from the 'fill with' selector just below the value(s) input.
 The standard user ID format throughout the system is used, 'Forename Surname (username)'.

 Only users/roles which have privileges to view the data in this particular table will be shown in the list.
 That can keep things manageable if a system has hundreds or more users.

 > An example use would be assigning an account manager to a customer, selecting from a list of staff members (who are users).

-When a user is selected in this way, more options for use are opened up, such as automatically emailing the selected person when there's a status change or something is overdue for example. agileBase can look up the user's email address to accomplish this, See [email workflows]({{<relref "/docs/workflows/send-email">}}) for details.
+When a user is selected in this way, more options for use are opened up, such as automatically emailing the selected person when there's a status change or something is overdue for example.
+Agilebase can look up the user's email address to accomplish this, See [email workflows]({{<relref "/docs/workflows/send-email">}}) for details.

 When using 'fill with users', the list of users to appear in the dropdown can further be narrowed down by role if required.
 To do that, enter the text